 As Bioasis’ original platform technology, Transcend is based on a naturally occurring human transport protein that is found at low concentrations in the blood.
 Transcend crosses the blood-brain barrier through a process called receptor-mediated transcytosis where it attaches to receptors on the blood side of the cells that make up the blood-brain barrier and is pulled through those cells and released into the brain.

-Our preclinical studies have shown that when Transcend is attached to therapeutics through infusion or injection, the resulting complex attaches to the Transcend receptor on the blood-brain barrier and is transported across the barrier where the therapeutic payload is released to the brain.
+Our preclinical studies have shown that when Transcend is attached to therapeutics and infused or injected, the resulting complex attaches to the Transcend receptor on the blood-brain barrier and is transported across the barrier where the therapeutic payload is released to the brain.

 Related Research Publications